moritz-tiesler/pargo/README.md

 	"time"
 )

+// set up you validator once for the package.
+Its name must be 'VALIDATE'
+// The generated code will reference this validator. var VALIDATE = validator.New(validator.WithRequiredStructEnabled())

 // point the go generate command to your generate.go file
 //go:generate go run ../generator/generate.go
 type Userstruct struct {